 - Don't be afraid to call the police and ask for medical treatment.
 Photograph all injuries.

 - Decide who you can call to talk to freely and openly, someone who can give you the support you need.

 - Plan to attend a victims' support group to gain support from others and to learn more about yourself and the relationship.

 - Keep a journal.
-This journal can also be used to document any PO violations, specific incidents of abuse and any other important information you want to record.
+This journal can also be used to document any PO violations, specific incidents of abuse, and any other important information you want to record.
 Record all contact with the abuser.
 Always keep this journal away from your abuser.
-You may want to keep it at your office or at a friend or family member's house.
+You may want to keep it at your office or a friend or family member's house.
 Save all messages/ recordings from the abuser.